Gimi818/CinemaMicroService/README.md

 User have the authority to add new films to the database and create new screenings, specifying the date, time, and film.

-I utilized a MySQL database to establish relationships within the data.
+I utilized a PostGres database to establish relationships within the data.
-The application is deployed on Docker and incorporates Swagger for documentation.
+Full containerization in DOCKER (all modules).

  ## Application is developed using following technologies: